IATA-Cargo/ONE-Record/Documentation_website/docs/Orchestration/xfsu.md

 | OCI  |                                                                                                                                                                                           | Update of:<br>\- SecurityDeclaration for eCSD information<br>\- CustomsInformation or other relevant data property for Customs information |

+### Status updates based on `StatusUpdateEvent`

+As shown in the table above, most status updates can be made via a `StatusUpdateEvent` linked to `Shipment` object.
+In case of Split or Part shipment, the partial* properties need to be used.

+When flight details are required, the corresponding `TransportMovement` needs to be linked.
+It will contain information such as flight identifier and movement times.

 ### Specific case of split shipment:
 With messaging standard, it is possible to transmit status update on a split shipment without the need to identify properly the pieces impacted.
 In this case the data transmitted can only be kept at Shipment level, however this pratice is contradictory with the piece level management design principle of ONE Record.
 To cope with that there are multiple possibilities to map XFSU with ONE Record, depending on stakeholder's capabilities on the operations side to identify impacted pieces of a shipment.